railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 Good Management Budgeting
 -------------------------

 OpenERP manages its budgets using both General and Analytic Accounts.
-You will see how to do this here for General Accounts and then in :ref:`ch-accts` for Analytical Accounts.
-Install :mod:`account_budget` to be able to do this.
+You will see how to do this here for General and Analytic Accounts.
+Go to :menuselection:`Administration --> Modules --> Modules` and install :mod:`account_budget` to be able to do this.

+The first step in defining budgets is to determine the general accounts you want to use.
+You can use Budgetary positions for this from the menu :menuselection:`Accounting --> Configuration --> Budgets --> Budgetary Positions`.
+Here you can link the general accounts for which you want to keep budgets.
+The aim is to group general accounts logically, according to sales or purchases, for instance.

-Use the menu :menuselection:`Accounting --> Budgets --> Budgets` to define a new budget by clicking the `New` button.
+To define your budgets, go to the menu :menuselection:`Accounting --> Budgets --> Budgets`.
+Define a new budget by clicking the `New` button.

 .. figure::  images/account_budget_form.png
    :scale: 75